twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

 ### Final thoughts
-This may seem daunting in the beginning, after all, this solution file is over 70 rows of text while the code is ~10 lines long, but don't worry.
-In most cases, it's better to do some extra reading and understand the concepts and reasons behind something as trivial as an error message.
+This may seem daunting in the beginning, but don't worry, in most cases, it's better to do some extra reading and understand the concepts and reasons behind something as trivial as an error message.
 Days, weeks or months from now, you'll be looking at issues like this, scratch your head and tell yourself "Why do I get this error?!".
 That will hopefully be followed by you reading the error message properly, then go fix that error!